drew-k/genty/README.md

 # Genty

-Genty is a general-purpose Discord bot with a wide variety of functionality.
+Genty is a multipurpose Discord bot built to make your life easier.

 ## Custom VCs

-Genty is able to easily setup a button that let's anyone create their own, personal, custom voice channel where they have the ability to change important parts of a voice channel, including the name, user limit, and the access.
+At the click of a button, users are able to create their own voice channel with control over the name, limit, and accessibility.